Seeking high school and college interns!

-The Richard Nixon Presidential Library’s elite Docent Guild is looking for college interns!
-This internship is ideal for students in history, education, political science, American studies, and museum studies programs.
-Other majors are welcome as well!
+The Richard Nixon Presidential Library’s elite Docent Guild is accepting high school and collegiate students to become Docent Interns.
+This internship is ideal for students interested in U.S. history, education, political science, and museum studies programs.

 Whether you are looking to earn hours toward an Internship or just get additional life/career experience, becoming a Docent Intern is a great way to learn about history and improve your presentation/public speaking skills.

-• Guiding guests through the Presidential Library’s museum gallery, formal gardens, and the President’s
+Guiding guests through the Library’s indoor galleries and explaining the history in the exhibits.

 Interns will have the ability to tailor volunteer shifts to their school schedules.
 The Richard Nixon Presidential Library and Museum is open seven days a week and most holidays.

 Monday through Sunday – 9:30am to 1:30pm or 1:00pm to 5:00pm

 If you have additional questions regarding the student internship Docent program, please contact by email firstname.lastname@example.org